 There are 2 categories of pinball machines, electromagnetic and sold-state.
 The EM machines use motors and relays for everything.
 Most of the problems on those are related to bad connections or misadjusted switches/relays, though you will find broken parts on occasion.
 You don't want to adjust every switch, just the ones that are obviously messed up and those tested as not working.
 There are parts that routinely wear out such as the plunger tip, the rubber rings, the flipper shoes, etc. There is a scoring motor on the EM machines.
 On rare occasions, the cam will break where it attaches to the motor.
 That will be a problem since you can't get the cam anymore.
 If you run into that, you will need to hack a solution.
 There are stepping units that should be disassembled, cleaned, and lubricated.
 The same goes with the score reels.

-On solid-state machines, you may run into PCB trouble.
+You may run into PCB trouble on solid-state machines.
 If you have major issues, you should check the playfield for problems before reinstalling and attempting to use any boards that you repair.
 For instance, if a solenoid and a switch are touching or miswired, that can send solenoid voltage up digital lines and possibly damage the MCU board.
 That is why most who repair the boards don't like to do so without having the entire machine.
 (Similar goes for automatic transmission repair.
 They want your vehicle so they can clean any debris from the transmission cooler under the radiator so it won't damage the new or rebuilt transmission.)

-Some problems manifest in multiple places, and you have to be aware of that.
+You have to be aware that some problems manifest in multiple places.
 For instance, solenoids and transistors often fail together.
 Either the transistor shorted first and caused the coil to lock on and short from overheating, or a shorted coil damaged the transistor driving it.
 Sometimes, that is caused by a misadjusted switch.
 There are 2 coils inside the flipper solenoids.
 A normally closed switch shorts the finer coil to give more power so the flipper will move rapidly.
 Once the flipper is fully extended, the switch is supposed to open and reduce the power used as the flipper is held in place.
-If a flipper is weak, it could be that the end-of-stroke switch is misadjusted or dirty, or in some cases, particularly with the EM machines, the control contacts (the flipper switches) are dirty/worn.
+If a flipper is weak, it could be that the end-of-stroke switch is misadjusted or dirty, or in some cases, particularly with the EM machines, the switches behind the flipper buttons are dirty/worn.

 On arcade monitors, if they don't come up, you should rebuild the deflection and high voltage boards.
 Clean and reflow the connectors as with everything else.
 Change all the capacitors if they don't appear to have been changed.
 Check the fuses and semiconductors, replace what's needed, and install the correct fuse values.
 For some machines, if you change the capacitors, then you should also change the flyback transformer if the original is still installed.
 They may have cracks or other issues, and restoring the original voltages may damage them.
 So on the machines known to have this issue, replace the flyback when you rebuild it.
 If you find that your display changes size after the monitor warms up, that is likely the high voltage rectifier.
 If you have unusual color shifts, that could be short in the CRT.
 In that case, change the CRT if you can find one.
 There are also some hacks that some try such as building a power supply just for the filament to mitigate the short.
 But then, things are not original.